Garrett-Bodley/Garrett-Bodley.github.io/_posts/2024-03-22-fixing-a-corrupt-git-index.markdown

 ## A Hypothesis

 After looking at my code, it seems that we're blindly trusting the value of `count` that's returned from reading the index header.
-If that `count` value is wrong then the 20 bytes that are by `verify_checksum` won't be the final 20 checksum bytes and we'll get an error.
+If that `count` value is wrong then `verify_checksum` will return the wrong 20 bytes and everything will break.
 It's possible that we're reading `count` incorrectly, or the value in the header is incorrect, and both are pretty easy to check.

 ## Hexdump the Header